lucashlc822/WalmartSalesEDA/README.md

 The objective of this project is to gain a deep understanding of Walmart's sales data by identifying patterns, trends, outliers, and relationships between different variables.
 This **Exploratory Data Analysis** will provide a quantitative summary of the data and helps to ensure the results produced are valid and applicable to any desired business outcomes and goals.

 ## About the Data
 As mentioned above, the Walmart sales data was retrieved from a dataset from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
-The dataset contains sales transactions from three different Walmart branches located in Mandalay, Yangon, and Naypyitaw.
+The dataset contains 2019 first-quarter sales transactions from three different Walmart branches located in Mandalay, Yangon, and Naypyitaw.
 There are 17 columns and around 1000 rows in total.
 Refer to ***Table 1*** below for further details of the data in each column.

 ### *Table 1* - Column Data Types